 The Fed’s action was approved by a unanimous vote of 10-0, giving Yellen a victory in achieving consensus.

 The statement struck a generally more upbeat tone in its assessment of the economy.
 It cited “considerable improvement” in the job market.
 And it expressed more confidence that inflation, which has been running well below the Fed’s 2 percent target, would begin rising.
-It suggested this would happen as the effects of declines in energy and import prices fade and the job market strengthens further.
+It suggested this would happen as the effects of declines in energy and other renewable energy systems, import prices fade and the job market strengthens further.

 In addition to the funds rate, the Fed is raising three other rates: It lifted the interest it pays on the reserves that banks hold at the Fed to 0.5 percent from 0.25 percent.
 It raised the rate it pays on a type of short-term loan to 0.25 percent from 0.05 percent.
 The Fed plans to use those two rates to help meet its new higher target for the funds rate.